RohitPatil0109/SQL-Case-Studies/README.md

 2.)
 Data Mart <br />

 Case Study 1:- Data Bank <br />
-    Neo-Banks are a recent development in the financial sector; they are new banks that solely operate online. <br />
     Customers of Data Bank receive cloud data storage allotments that are directly related to the balances in their accounts. <br />
     The Data Bank team needs your assistance since this business model has some intriguing drawbacks. <br />
     This case study focuses on metrics calculations, business growth, and smart data analysis to assist the company in more accurately estimating and planning for the future. <br />